truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCDocker.md

 `docker run --detach -v "/DockerDir:/data" -p 9004:80 -p 9005:443 ghcr.io/ixsystems/truecommand:latest`

 {{< hint type=important >}}
 If the image is unavailable, ensure `ghcr.io` is not blocked by an internal firewall.
-Alternatively the image can be pulled from docker hub at <code>ixsystems/truecommand:<i>3.0.2</i></code>
+Alternatively, you can pull the image from docker hub at <code>ixsystems/truecommand:<i>3.0.2</i></code>
 {{< /hint >}}

 Although Docker containers have several run methods, TrueCommand requires a bind mount or docker volume manage to keep the database consistent between runs.